We’re Saving a Piece of History – Let’s Keep the Progress Going!

 Let’s Make Sure the Story Doesn’t End Here!

-At the same time, however, this is a story that could be approaching its final chapter.
-The former Bomber Plant is a 5,000,000 square foot, 70+ year-old factory for which there is little likelihood of finding a buyer that will keep it standing.
+The former Bomber Plant was a 5,000,000 square foot, 70+ year-old factory for which there was little likelihood of finding a buyer that would keep it standing.

-August 1, 2013 October 1, 2013.
-With those funds, we can preserve a portion of the eastern end of the historic Plant, where the B-24 Liberator bombers were completed and exited the plant to make their maiden flights over southeast Michigan.
+Our goal is to save, preserve and renovate a portion of the eastern end of the historic Plant, where the B-24 Liberator bombers were completed and exited the plant to make their maiden flights over southeast Michigan.